plone/training/docs/volto_customization/extending_teasers.md

 export default TeaserBlockImageOverlay;
 ```

-The styles.less is to be created as well:
+The styles have to be added as well:

 ```{code-block} less
 :force: true